AndrewCarr24/lorenz/README.md

-# lorenz Package
+# lorenz

-This package provides two methods for sampling exact incomes from grouped income data, which is the format of public income data in the U.S. Census.
+lorenz is an R package that provides two methods for deriving exact incomes from grouped income data, which is the format of public income data in the U.S. Census.

 The first method, mean-constrained integration over brackets, is an implementation of a technique described in Jargowsky and Wheeler's 2018 paper.
-The second method, Lorenz interpolation, is based on a new method introduced by the author of this package.
+The second method, Lorenz interpolation, is based on a new method that samples incomes from an interpolated Lorenz curve.